rogeriotaques/vue-start-kit/readme.md

 ## Unit tests

-Unit tests are written using `MochaJS` and they can be found in `tests/`.
+The unit tests are written using `MochaJS` and they can be found in `tests/`.
 Simply run the following command on a terminal window, when inside your project folder to run the unity tests:

 ```sh
 $ npm test